-This topic contains 2 replies, has 1 voice, and was last updated by Alicia Alvarez-Calderón 3 years ago.
+- This topic has 2 replies, 1 voice, and was last updated 4 years, 9 months ago by Alicia Alvarez-Calderón.

 The use of episodic memory (a memory which is stored in relationship to a specific location or experience) is the best friend of the second language teacher.
 The second language teacher utilizes episodic memory by intentionally choosing the location where instruction is delivered.
 In the location, “place-determined” (Garcia 2009), all instruction is in one target language.
 In dual language, a bilingual education model where a percentage of academic content is taught in each target language i.e. Spanish/English, Chinese/English, location separates languages.
 The location can be within a classroom representing a target language or between classrooms, each representing a target language.
 Regardless of the location, it is the strict separation of language instruction in that space that engages the brain’s use of episodic memory (Lewis, Rivera & Roby, 2013).